A student using a computer

 There is an option to choose a Project/Placement year for this course, at an additional cost.

-The “full time” and “part time” study options for this programme are accredited by BCS, The Chartered Institute for IT for the purposes of partially meeting the academic requirement for registration as a Chartered IT Professional.
+The “full time” and “part time” study options for this course are accredited by BCS, The Chartered Institute for IT for the purposes of partially meeting the academic requirement for registration as a Chartered IT Professional.
 Please note that the “placement year” and “project year” variants of the course are not accredited.

 Switch combined course content